dotnet/apireviews/2018/System.IO.Pipelines_2/README.md

     - In order to settle on `IOutput` as the key constraint for writers, we need a way get a `Span<T>` as this is often more efficient.
     - We could split into `IOutput` into `ISpanOutput` `IMemoryOutput`

+## Decisions

+* Rename `Position` to `SequenceIndex`
+* Rename `IPipeConnection` to `IDuplexPipe`
+* Make `Pipe` non-abstract
+    - Add `Reset` method
+    - Has an internal ctor
+    - Customers building their own pipes should create their own type
+* Rename `Scheduler` to `PipeScheduler` and move to `System.IO.Pipelines`
+* We should try to align the namespaces between channels and pipes.
+Ideally, they should be peers under the same common root.